Travel Regulations, MLI COVID-19 Policy & the COVID-19 Status in Los Angeles

 Q10.
 How can I take a vacation while taking online programs?

-Please fill out this online form and let your front desk staff know.
+Please fill out this online form and notify front desk staff.

 Admissions during the COVID-19 period